bmaxdk/RoboticsND-where-am-i/README.md

 $ source devel/setup.bash
 $ roslaunch ball_chaser ball_chaser.launch
 ```
 Now place the white ball at different positions in front of the robot and see if the robot is chasing the ball.
+More information for [Go-Chase-It Repository](https://github.com/bmaxdk/RoboticsND-Go-Chase-It)

 (option3) To control robot with topic message, open a new terminal and execute the following:
 ```bash